TrisPatt/Riff-Raff-Band/README.md

 - It is fixed for easy access to navigate to the various different pages
 - It provides links via the logo to the home page as well as links to the home page, gallery and a contact page
 - It contains black text on a white background for accessibilty reasons
-- When the user hovers over the links on the right, the text colour changes and expands the size to highlight the section
+- When the user hovers over the links on the right, the text colour changes and expands the text size to highlight the selection

 ![Navigation Bar](assests/images/screenshots/Screenshot-navbar.webp)